 The mechanical renaissance clock is perhaps one of the most important inventions during this time period.
-Before this, time was kept via sundials, which are actually quite accurate within a minute or so.
+Before this, time was kept via a sundial, which is actually quite accurate within a minute or so.
 Of course, the use of sundials are dependent upon the sun shining, making it impossible to tell time on overcast days or at night.
 In the Mid- and Far East, the water clocks were quite popular, and worked on a concept of water displacement, with a particular amount of displaced water indicating a specific amount of time.
-These water clocks eventually found their way to Europe, where they were used until the end of the 13th century.
-Though accurate, these elaborate mechanisms were often very cumbersome and required that an individual constantly monitor the mechanism day and night.
+These early clocks eventually found their way to Europe, where they were used until the end of the 13th century.
+Though accurate, these elaborate timepiece mechanisms were often very cumbersome and required that an individual constantly monitor the timekeeping device day and night.

 The Renaissance culture renewed interest in science and the arts and led to the eventual development of more practical, precise and beautiful timekeepers.
 The first known example that resembles what we think of as a clock set was built by a clockmaker in the town of Dunstable, in Bedfordshire, England in 1283.
 Known as a turret clock, these mechanisms were large, weight driven devices that were placed in tall building towers, or turrets, in the center of town.
 They lacked faces or hands, and simply struck the hours for all to hear.

 Soon, the desire to make clocks smaller, more portable and user friendly spurred the creation of the spring-driven clock in the 1400s.
 This not only allowed timekeeping to be brought in the home, but it also gave artisans the chance to showcase their technical and artistic talents in these increasingly luxurious mechanisms.